 I know what you're thinking.
 You've just landed in a city famous for supercars and seven-star hotels, and I'm telling you to take the metro.
 But hear me out.

 Dubai's Red Line runs directly from Terminal 1 and Terminal 3 stations to most of the city.
-The trains are driverless, spotlessly clean (eating and drinking is actually fined), fully air-conditioned, and they run every few minutes during the day.
+The trains are driverless, spotlessly clean (eating and drinking carry actual fines, not just polite signs), fully air-conditioned, and they roll through every few minutes during the day.
 From the airport to Burj Khalifa station it's about 25 minutes and costs AED 6.
 Six dirhams.
-That's around $1.60.
+That's around $1.65.

-You'll need a NOL card to ride — grab one from the red machines at the station.
-The card itself is AED 2, then you load credit onto it.
+You'll need a NOL card to ride — grab one from the red machines at the station, AED 2 for the card itself, then load credit onto it.
 Dead simple.
+They also accept contactless payments at the gates now if you really can't be bothered.

 | Where you're going | Fare | Roughly how long |